vladimir-avetian/vladimir-avetian.github.io/index.md

 # Yes!
 My job market paper is finally --> [here!](pdfs/slavs_jmp.pdf)  <--

-It is calles "Consider the Slavs: Overt Discrimination and Racial Disparities in the Rental Housing".
+It is called "Consider the Slavs: Overt Discrimination and Racial Disparities in the Rental Housing".

-You can also check out the visual [summary](http://jmp-consider-the-slavs.tilda.ws/) of my paper intended for the general audience.
+You can also check out the [visual summary](http://jmp-consider-the-slavs.tilda.ws/) of my paper intended for the general audience.